Accounting

 Example 1: revenue decline that is not actually a decline

-The narrative: "Revenue decreased $180K MoM.
+The narrative: "Revenue decreased 180K MoM.
 Driven by $210K non-recurrence of an ASC 606 cumulative catch-up adjustment recognized in the prior month for [Customer] contract modification (ASC 606-10-25-13(b)).
 Current month reflects the new contracted run-rate.
-Underlying revenue excluding catch-up increased $30K.
+Underlying revenue excluding catch-up increased 30K.
 No adjustment required.
 Contract amendment and revenue schedule attached."

 Example 2: opex variance from annual license reclassification

-Professional services expense is $92,000 higher than prior month.
+Professional services expense is 92,000 higher than prior month.
 Prior month: $340,000.
-Current month: $432,000.
+Current month: 432,000.
 The variance is 27%, well above typical thresholds.

 This is not an increase in spending.
 It is a prepayment that should be amortized over the license term.
-Under ASC 340-10, costs paid in advance for services to be received over future periods should be recognized as prepaid assets and amortized as the benefit is consumed.
+Under ASC 340-10, costs paid in advance for services received over future periods should be recognized as prepaid assets and amortized as the benefit is consumed.

 Adjusting journal entry: